DomainDrivenArchitecture/ddaArchitecture/en/80_devops/40_architecture/Decisions.md

 ## Separate Domain from Infrastructure
 There are many reasons for separating domain from infrastructure - in case of DevOps the expense of integration tests are important.
 In terms of dda-pallet we use the names
 * crate to describe infrastructure (as crate is defined by pallet)
-* domain for domain logic.
+* domain for domain logic
-In order to do as less integration test as possible, we will keep crates as simple as possible.
+In order to do as little integration tests as possible, we will keep crates as simple as possible.

 ## Integration Folder
-In order to separate integration test we've an integration source-folder.
+In order to separate integration tests from the rest of the codebase, we've an integration source-folder.
-Integration tests may target use cloud systems, pre spawned existing systems or docker containers.
+Integration tests may target cloud systems, pre spawned existing systems or docker containers.
-We've integration tests for each complex function on crate level.
+We've integration tests for each complex function on the crate level.

 ## Docker based Integration Tests
-If possible, we prefere docker based integration tests.
+If possible, we prefer docker based integration tests.

 ## Unit Tests for Domain
-If there are complex logic in domain area, we will do unit tests.
+If there is complex logic in domain area, we will do unit tests.

-## Crate & Domain Boundaries
+## Boundaries
 For crates we've namespaces following the pattern
 ```
 dda.pallet.crate.[crate-name]
 dda.pallet.domain.[crate-name]
 ```
-The crate-nanme namespace is the top level and the boundary to the outside.
+Both crate-name namespaces are the top level and the boundary to the outside.
 All namespaces below are for internal use only.

 ## Input / Output Spec
-At the level of boundaries all input and output should be described as schema & validated.
+At the level of boundaries all input and output-types of functions should, if reasonable, be described by a schema and validated.

 # Design Decisions
 ## Short Package